lperennou/lperennou.github.io.old/_posts/2020-03-03-shorting-palladium.markdown

 # Conclusion
 Over the last 28 years, three main components of the platinum group metals have shown rapid price bubbles build up and burst: palladium (/6 after the 2001 burst), platinum  and platinum (/8 and /2, respectively, in 2008).

-Looking at multiples to historic prices and price ratios between elements of the metal groups, we showed that a third bubble is building for rhodium and palladium.
+Looking at multiples to historic prices and price ratios between elements of the metal groups, we showed that a new bubble is building for rhodium and palladium.

-[2020-04-03] : I started shorting rhodium the 2020/01/20 and I now sit with a potential 15% loss.
+[2020-04-03] : I started shorting palladium the 2020/01/20 and I now sit with a potential 15% loss.